-In case the product is to be disposed of, the relevant legal regulations are to be observed.
+If the product needs to be disposed of, the relevant legal regulations must be observed.

 Information on the disposal of electrical and electronic devices in the European Community:

 Within the European Community, the disposal of electrical devices is regulated by national regulations based on EU Directive 2012/19/EU pertaining to waste electrical and electronic equipment (WEEE).